 With black-painted alloys an option in the range

-Full styling, front and rear, of the large SUV is shown in the latest shots, which show the car in two different specs, with two different colour choices.
+Although the sketch reveals much of the car's look, its full styling, front and rear was shown in the most recent spy shots, which show the car in two different specs, with two different colour choices.
 The SUV appears to have grown in length from the current car, with a sloping roofline and clear inspiration drawn from the Arteon, horizontal chrome detailing across the front tying the two designs together.

 A previously spotted model was largely covered, although it did have a light disguise over some of its details.
 It shows that the next-generation SUV will get a design influenced by its smaller sibling, the Tiguan, as well as the larger, US-focused Atlas.

-The Touareg's headlights are sharper and more angular than before, while the tail-lights, which were hidden by fake light covers but are now visible, are also far slimmer than before.
+The Touareg's headlights are sharper and more angular than before, while the tail-lights, which were previously hidden by fake light covers but were fully visible for the promotional shoot, are also far slimmer than before.

 Powertrains for the Touareg will include a plug-in hybrid drivetrain, which will likely be related to the one that was used in last year's Beijing motor show concept.
 That produced 381bhp and 516lb ft of torque, and could drive in full-electric mode for up to 50 miles.
 In its most economical mode, the concept was also said to be capable of more than 94mpg combined.